Listen to this page with proReader

 There are 3 levels of 4D Schools and details of these are set out on the 4D schools page.

->> Support, advice and information to help schools create an effective and transparent school policy statement and a whole-school strategy around Dyslexia, Learning Differences and Thinking Preferences, and Inclusion.
 4D Consultancy has a select number of independent experts from NZ and UK that can provide the assistance and professional development required by a school or cluster.
 These consultants are all very familiar with 4D and each has their own specialist skills.

-Designer Education Ltd. Click here for more detail.
+Closer to home, we have Jenny Tebbutt: Designer Education Ltd. Click here for more detail.

 The 4D Workplace webspace contains a wealth of information for employers and employees looking for support and guidance on how to create dyslexia aware working environments.Organisations and Government agencies that support the workplace also need to know how best to help.
 The 4D Workplace webspace is designed to provide valuable and practical information in this area.
-If you have any further specific questions or feedback in this area, please feel free to email Esther Whitehead by email: esther.whitehead@4d.org.nz
+If you have any further specific questions or feedback in this area, please feel free to email info@dfnz.co.nz

 The 4D programme was conceived and designed by Dyslexia Foundation of New Zealand (DFNZ), and is maintained by the 4D team.